flutter/website/ui-performance/index.md

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What you'll learn:</b>

-* Flutter aims to provide 60 frames per second (fps) performance, and 120 fps performance on devices capable of 120Hz updates.
+* Flutter aims to provide 60 frames per second (fps) performance, or 120 fps performance on devices capable of 120Hz updates.
-* For 60fps, frames need to render every 16ms.
+* For 60fps, frames need to render approximately every 16ms.
 * Jank occurs when the UI doesn't render smoothly.
 For example, every so often, a frame takes 10 times longer to render, so it gets dropped, and the animation visibly jerks.